Spotify Macroboard

 Mechanical Switches

-For a satisfying tactile experience, I selected blue mechanical switches.
-These switches:
+For the switches, I used blue mechanical switches.

-2. The Arduino R3 has only 32 KB of flash memory—far too small to store or process images.
+2. The Arduino R3 only has 32 KB of flash memory.

 ESP32 Dev Module 1.